 1. Learning Support (LS)

-Learning Support is an inclusive service available to all students who require support in any academic aspect of their school life.
+Learning Support is an inclusive service available to all students who require support in any academic aspect of their school life, provided we have sufficient resources available.
 Ecolint passionately believes that each student is an individual and looks to provide learning pathways based on need and cognitive profile.
-As both a data-rich and data-wise organisation we look at the latest educational testing which is carried out on each student to ensure all needs are addressed.
-Our individual pathways include specialist curriculums for Gifted and Talented students.

 There is Learning Support provision in all eight schools across our three campuses.

 2. Extended Support Programme (ESP)

-The Extended Support Programme is designed for children with moderate to severe learning difficulties.
+The Extended Support Programme is designed for children with moderate to pronounced learning difficulties.

-A place in ESP will be offered to a maximum of eight students from each school who are not able to make progress in the classroom without a significantly higher level of individual teaching and specialist support than that usually provided by our mainstream learning support staff.
+A place in ESP will be offered to up to 2% of students in each school who are not able to make progress in the classroom without a significantly higher level of individual teaching and specialist support than that usually provided by our mainstream learning support staff.

 Each ESP student has a place in the regular mainstream classroom but may spend significant amounts of time in the extended support structure being taught individually or as a member of a very small group.
 With a high staff:student ratio of 1:2, the programme offers an individually tailored timetable designed specifically to meet the personal learning needs of these students who are selected, taking into account their personal profile and the composition/profile of others currently enrolled in the programme.